Expand your skills and knowledge

 - You may find follow-up trainings either in person or online.

-- Did you meet a new friend or group of friends that you’d like to continue learning with?
-It’s a great excuse for a monthly coffee.
-Check in with each other to hear how they’re incorporating the learning into their work.
+- It’s a great excuse for a monthly coffee.
+Check in with someone you met to hear how they’re incorporating the learning into their work.

 - Is there someone you can connect with to job shadow?
 Is there someone you might ask to mentor you?